Staying Connected With Aging Parents: Meaningful Ways to Support Them From Afar

 Phone calls are familiar, but they are not always the easiest or most effective option as loved ones age.
 Hearing challenges, fatigue, or short conversations can limit meaningful connection.

-Short, consistent video check ins can feel more natural and less exhausting than long phone calls.
+With video, you may notice changes in their energy, mood, or home environment that would otherwise go unseen.
+Short, consistent video check-ins can feel more natural and less exhausting than long phone calls.

 Digital photo albums or shared family feeds allow aging parents to see milestones, celebrations, and ordinary moments.
 These shared visuals often spark memories and give you easy conversation starters the next time you connect.

-Over time, this creates a rhythm of connection rather than isolated check ins.
+Over time, this creates a rhythm of connection rather than isolated check-ins.

+Watching a favorite show at the same time, joining an online class, or exploring a virtual museum can create shared experiences that feel meaningful.
 Distance does not mean you cannot do things together.
-Watching a favorite show at the same time, joining an online class, or exploring a virtual museum can create shared experiences that feel meaningful.

 These activities are especially valuable for older adults with limited mobility.
 They offer stimulation, novelty, and connection without requiring travel.